HOW DO I TAKE CARE OF MY INSTRUMENT?

 Avoiding weather damage

-Changes in temperature and humidity is an enemy of guitars and ukes, capable of affecting the sound, construction and appearance.
+Changes in temperature and humidity is an enemy of guitars and ukes, capable of affecting the sound and construction.
 If you expose your guitar to climate conditions that you yourself would be uncomfortable in, chances are that the guitar won't enjoy it either.
 Sudden changes in temperature will cause the instrument stress.

 - Never leave your instrument in a car during summer as the build-up of heat can exceed 50°C.